How startup Koala Airlines hopes to take on Qantas

 After all, this year has already seen the collapse of Bonza and Rex as intercity jet competitors; behind them is a boneyard littered with the carcasses of Compass, TigerAir, Air Australia and OzJet, among others.

-And while Koala has a cute logo and some mockup images showing 737 MAX jets soaring above Brisbane and Canberra, it doesn’t actually have any aircraft or even the necessary Air Operator’s Certificate approval from Australia’s civil aviation authority.
+And while Koala has a cute logo and some mockup images showing 737 MAX jets soaring above Brisbane and Canberra, it doesn’t actually have any aircraft and has yet to even apply for the necessary Air Operator’s Certificate approval from Australia’s civil aviation authority.

 That’s not stopping Koala Airlines’ CEO Bill Astling from taking a possibly quixotic tilt at the Qantas-Virgin behemoth.